Lake-Commander/KMS_Inventory_Analysis/README.md

 Emily Phan is the highest profit-generating consumer, highlighting the importance of targeted retention and upselling strategies.

-### 🔹  Which customer returned items, and what segment do they belong to?
+### 🔹  Which customer returned items and what segment do they belong to?

 ```sql
 SELECT DISTINCT